yeohoscar/sun/README.md

 ### Justification of Implementation
 Since permission to edit the poker package was given, we tried to make minimal changes to the package in order to reuse the code.
 The implementation for Texas Hold'Em was done as abstract as possible to enable smooth development of Texas Scramble in the future.

+### Special Features
+- Support multiple human and computer players
+- Defined computer player personalities
+- Graphical representation in the text UI
+  - Only current player's cards will be printed out

 ## Texas Scramble
 ### Instructions to run